 The Infinite Monkey Theorem states ‘that a monkey hitting keys at random on a typewriter for an infinite amount of time will almost surely type a given text, such as the complete works of William Shakespeare’.

 Yes we named our winery after an old mathematical theorem.
-When you think about it, it’s all about creating order out of a chaotic system and, we would argue, there is nothing more chaotic than growing grapes at 4,500 ft in Colorado and making wine in a warehouse in an alley in a city.
+When you think about it, it’s all about creating order out of a chaotic system and, we would argue.
+When we started in 2008, there was nothing more chaotic than growing grapes at 4,500 ft in Colorado and making wine in a warehouse in an alley in a city.
 There are an infinite number of variables at play, decisions to be made and possible outcomes.
 It is the job of our team to create order out of this inherently chaotic system as we craft our ridiculously good wine.

-We make our wine in a 15,000 square foot urban winery in the River North Art District of Denver.
-We source our grapes predominantly from the Western slope of Colorado and the results are top notch, well-respected deliciously accessible wines.
+We make our wine in a 15,000 square foot urban winery in the River North Art District of Denver, and a 6,000 square foot urban winery in the South Congress District of Austin.
+We source our grapes predominantly from the Western slope of Colorado and High Plains of Texas.
+The results are top notch, well-respected deliciously accessible wines.
 Sometimes we even put them in cans.
 Yes, wine in a can.

 The locale of the winery promotes urbanity and social-mindedness, both giving the winery access to the city and the city access to the winery.